jbee/Payara/appserver/extras/integration-testing/guide.md

 In this scenario, it looks for a file called `src/docker/custom/payara.docker` and this file will be used as Docker build file.
 Also, the entire directory and subdirectories will be passed on to the Docker Daemon for building the image.

-In order to now always have to update this custom docker build file when a now official Payara image is released, the version is updated automatically.
+In order to now always have to update this custom docker build file when a new official Payara image is released, the _variant_ and version is updated automatically.

 Suppose you have the following contents in `src/docker/custom/payara.docker`